Parrondo's paradox: Resolving the paradox

-Say you begin with $100 in your pocket.
-If you start playing Game A exclusively, you will obviously lose all your money in 100 rounds.
-Similarly, if you decide to play Game B exclusively, you will also lose all your money in 100 rounds.

-However, consider playing the games alternatively, starting with Game B, followed by A, then by B, and so on (BABABA...).
-It should be easy to see that you will steadily earn a total of $2 for every two games.

-Thus, even though each game is a losing proposition if played alone, because the results of Game B are affected by Game A, the sequence in which the games are played can affect how often Game B earns you money, and subsequently the result is different from the case where either game is played by itself.

 Applications

 Parrondo's paradox is used extensively in game theory, and its application to engineering, population dynamics, financial risk, etc., are areas of active research.
 Parrondo's games are of little practical use such as for investing in stock markets as the original games require the payoff from at least one of the interacting games to depend on the player's capital.
 However, the games need not be restricted to their original form and work continues in generalizing the phenomenon.
 Similarities to volatility pumping and the two envelopes problem have been pointed out.
 Simple finance textbook models of security returns have been used to prove that individual investments with negative median long-term returns may be easily combined into diversified portfolios with positive median long-term returns.
 Similarly, a model that is often used to illustrate optimal betting rules has been used to prove that splitting bets between multiple games can turn a negative median long-term return into a positive one.
 In evolutionary biology, both bacterial random phase variation and the evolution of less accurate sensors have been modelled and explained in terms of the paradox.
 In ecology, the periodic alternation of certain organisms between nomadic and colonial behaviors has been suggested as a manifestation of the paradox.
 There has been an interesting application in modelling multicellular survival as a consequence of the paradox and some interesting discussion on the feasibility of it.
 Applications of Parrondo's paradox can also be found in reliability theory.